MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 After the pipeline is created, you can share it with other users, edit, or delete it.
 When you share a pipeline with others, those will be given access to the pipeline and will become [pipeline admins](understand-the-deployment-process.md#permissions).
 Pipeline access enables users to view, share, edit, and delete the pipeline.

-### Create a pipeline from the deployment pipelines tab
+### Create a pipeline from the deployment pipelines button in Fabric

 To create a pipeline, do the following: